 Students should be supported to learn to take responsibility for the management of their own health needs in non-emergency situations where possible.

 However, diabetes management in younger students may be harder to achieve given their various stages of development and complexity of BGL monitoring and treatment.
 Individual children will become independent at various ages therefore additional support by educators and support staff may be necessary until this time occurs.

-At enrolment or at the time of diagnosis, the parents/carers should discuss their child’s diabetes management and support needs with the principal or delegated officer.
+All school staff need a basic understanding of type 1 diabetes and how to respond in an emergency.
+At enrolment or at the time of diagnosis, the parents/carers should discuss their child's diabetes management and support needs with the principal of delegated officer.